Driving Offence Solicitors

 Failing to Provide

 Failing to provide a specimen is a serious criminal offence.
-You should seek immediate legal advice and consider all available defences.Read More
+You should seek immediate legal advice and consider all your options.Read More

 By understanding the law fully, and taking advantage of inaccuracies in police procedures, M.A.J.
 Law Solicitors have continued to avoid convictions for clients charged with drug driving.Read More

 If you are caught speeding, you could be issued with a fixed penalty or a summons to attend court.
 Speeding can carry a driving disqualification or penalty points.Read More

 Failure to Identify the Driver